MobilityData/gbfs-validator/README.md

 # Contributing

 We welcome contributions to the project!
 Please check out our [Contribution guidelines](/CONTRIBUTING.md) for details.

+:warning: for contributions on schemas, please see [Versions README](gbfs-validator/versions/README.md)

 # Build the project: Web server install procedure